hbc/NGS_Data_Analysis_Course/lessons/05_data_organization.md

 ```
 $ pwd
 ```
-this should give the result: '/home/user_name'
+this should give the result: `/home/user_name`

-**Tip** Remember, when we give a command, rather than copying and pasting, just type it out.
+* **Tip** Remember, when we give a command, rather than copying and pasting, just type it out.
 Also the '$' indicates we are at the command prompt, do not include that in your command.
-**Tip** If you were not in your home directory, the easiest way to get there is to enter the command *cd* - which always returns you to home.
+* **Tip** If you were not in your home directory, the easiest way to get there is to enter the command *cd* - which always returns you to home.

-Now, make a directory for your project in the `unix_oct2015` folder using the `mkdir` command
+Now, make a directory for your project within the `unix_oct2015` folder using the `mkdir` command

 ```
 $ mkdir unix_oct2015/rnaseq_project